Citation:

 Abstract:

-Oncogenic driver mutations are frequently found in normal tissues, suggesting that additional non-genetic factors are required for tumourigenesis.
-Phenotypic plasticity is an important gateway to malignancy and inflammation can fuel tumourigenesis, however, little is known about when and how these hallmarks first arise.
-Using single-cell transcriptomics and in vivo live imaging we have characterised the immediate cell intrinsic and innate immune responses during the first 24 hours following oncogenic Ras activation, in an inducible zebrafish model of HRASG12V-mediated skin tumour initiation.
-We found that only a subset of basal keratinocytes, but not superficial keratinocytes, are susceptible to RAS-driven phenotypic plasticity.
-These preneoplastic cells undergo dedifferentiation and partial EMT, resembling malignant cells observed in human squamous cell carcinoma (SCC).
-Strikingly, the same subset instigates the development of tumour-promoting neutrophils, which in turn enhance preneoplastic cell proliferation.
-Our findings demonstrate that the effects of oncogenic Ras are primarily determined by the cell of origin and reveal an association between the unlocking of phenotypic plasticity and the onset of tumour-promoting inflammation.
+Oncogenic driver mutations are common in normal tissues, indicating that non-genetic factors are necessary for tumorigenesis.
+Phenotypic plasticity is a crucial gateway to malignancy, and inflammation can fuel tumorigenesis; however, little is known about the timing and mechanisms by which these hallmarks first emerge.
+Using single-cell transcriptomics and in vivo live imaging, we characterized the immediate cell-intrinsic and innate immune responses during the first 24 h following oncogenic Ras activation in a zebrafish model of HRASG12V-mediated skin tumor initiation.
+We found that in a subset of basal keratinocytes, RAS alone drives phenotypic plasticity, and these cells undergo dedifferentiation and partial epithelial-to-mesenchymal transition (EMT), resembling malignant cells in human squamous cell carcinoma.
+Strikingly, these cells also drive a tumor-promoting neutrophil program, which in turn enhances preneoplastic cell proliferation.
+Thus, oncogenic Ras effects are dictated by the cell of origin, and we revealed a link between unlocking plasticity and the onset of tumor-promoting inflammation.

 Epub: